Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki: Introduction

 Percolation can provide an effective way to investigate the macroscopic structure underlying a given spatial distribution of variables of interest from temperature and altitude to congestion and population~\cite{saberi2015recent, stauffer2018introduction, ebrahimabadi2023geometry, zeng2019switch, kwon2023global, cao2020quantifying, ambuhl2023understanding, ali2013percolation, fan2019percolation, sun2021percolation, rozenfeld2011area}.
 For example, a work that analyzed spatial distribution of temperature in cities with a temperature-based percolation (i.e., occupying sites in order of the highest temperature to the lowest temperature) revealed that urban heat islands are fractal despite the diversity in urban form, composition, and environment across the world~\cite{shreevastava2019emergent}.
 Another work, using a percolation model to analyze spatial distributions of congestion in two cities, showed that these distributions belong to different universality classes of percolation depending on the commuting patterns of the cities~\cite{ebrahimabadi2023geometry}.
+Although many previous works on urban structure have focused on center-based approaches, these have limitations in revealing urban macrostructure\cite{dong2020understanding, deng2019detecting, sadewo2021using, li2018did, krehl2018urban}.
+With a percolation-based framework, we can not only understand urban macrostructure in terms of clusters but can also quantitatively compare macroscopic characteristics of urban structure, for example, using critical exponents and fractal dimensions.